maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

           steppath: "$HOME/.step"
     ```
 - ⚠️ Deprecated ⚠️ If `step_bootstrap_users` only contains `root` without a path and `step_cli_steppath` is set, this role will use the value of `step_cli_steppath` for the `root` user when bootstrapping.
-  This behavior only exists to preserve backwards compatibility and will be removed in a future version.
+  This behavior exists to preserve backwards-compatibility with older role versions that could only bootstrap the root user and will be removed in a future release.

 - Default:
     ```yaml
     step_bootstrap_users: